 Khmer New Year – The most important Holiday in Cambodia

 When it happens: April 13th -15th

-Most of the citizens will head back home, usually for a week, to be with their families, so expect main centres, such as Phnom Penh and Siem Reap, to transform into empty towns.
+Most of the citizens will head back home, usually for a week, to enjoy their time with their families, so expect main centers, such as Phnom Penh and Siem Reap, to transform into empty towns.
 However, the country’s villages spring to life with parties, visits to local pagodas and plenty of food.
 The majority of businesses will close, including many restaurants, and those that remain open will operate with a skeleton staff.
 If you’re in Cambodia during this time, better book the hotels or tours in advance because the rates often hike up.

 People see this as a form of entertainment for the spirits that have come back to earth, with all contestants spending time in pagodas praying before the race starts at 6 am.
 It is followed by Cambodian wrestling.

 Bon Om Touk – The Cambodia Water Festival

 Bon Om Touk must be the most famous festival and the cultural event that tourists can join.
 Occurring on three days of November, both two biggest centers of Cambodia – Phnom Penh and Siem Reap – are filled with crowds of people from across the country.
 The festival marks the end of rainy season and the start of harvest moon or full moon in the Buddhist month of Kadeuk.